-We sit down with Joe Perez and get his take on becoming one of the most successful county foreclosure auction bidders in South Florida.
+We sit down for a hard hitting Joe Perez interview and get his take on becoming one of the most successful county foreclosure auction bidders in South Florida.
 Joe has won over 400 auctions in 5 Florida counties in the past few years.
 He tells us how he won an auction for a property worth $150,000 for $17,000 with one freak occurrence.

 Then Joe kindly gives us a tour of his mansion once owned by Hollywood Legend Jackie Gleason.
 See the poker room and in house bar where U.S. Presidents and none other than the “Rat Pack” used to gamble the night away.

 Tony Stern: You’re getting filmed.
 Just in case, I can’t remember about your dog, whether it’s a good one or a bad one? (he’s a good one but he’s locked in there) Okay, Joe!
 Let’s sit down and have a chat about real estate.

 Joe Perez: How you doing Tony?

 Tony Stern: Very good.
 Thank you very much.
 Thank you for inviting us into your beautiful home.
 I’ve been here several times before this is probably the most I’ve been here so far

 Tony Stern: (laugh).
 So tell me something about this house.
 Anyway,

 Joe Perez: This house belonged the Jackie Gleason and it when he died the wife solid to a hot dog chain guy from New York and he lived here about five years and then she passed away and nobody had paid the association for I think was about $20,000, it was only the association and they didn’t have any mortgage on it and the association foreclosed on it.
 I bought it for $182,000, and it’s 9,200 square feet beautiful three lots, beautiful house.
 We’ve been doing are you know improvements on it, but as it is it’s valued for like a million two to a million four.